mounikamarreddy/UKP-Assignment/README.md

 ## **UKP-Assignment**

 **This repository contains the following information:**
-   - code for language identification: language_detection
+   - Code for language identification: language_detection
-   - the scientific report for the paper titled "Scientific Review: Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank".
+   - The scientific report for the paper titled "Scientific Review: Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank".

 **The scientific review is in the attached document "SentimentTreeBank_ScientificReview.PDF".**